HewlettPackard/lustre-csi-driver/sbin/README.md

 Cray internally builds and packages lustre-client RPMs with supporting functionality for a diverse range of networking interfaces, including Ethernet (`@tcp` NID), Infiniband (`@o2ib` NID), and Slingshot (`@kfi` NID).
 This `mount.lustre` is built to support parsing of a wider range of NID formats than what the publicly available lustre-client RPMs provide.

+The source tree for lustre-client is found at https://github.com/cray/lustre/tree/cray-2.15.B21.